At a Glance

 How to assign/change permissions:

-To change permissions for anyone on the account, go to the People tab (under Settings).
+To change permissions for anyone on the account, go to the People tab (under Account Settings).
 There, you can adjust settings, including assigning additional Admins.
-Click on the three dots on the right side of the screen, select the View Profile option, and select the different permissions, such as who can create, review, and/or launch tests.
+Click on the three-dot drop-down menu, select the View Profile option, and select among the different permissions, such as who can create, review, and/or launch tests.

 Workspaces are an organizational tool—a way to manage a specific space for team members to work together on testing.
 You can think of them as akin to a virtual office: you can decide who gets to enter that office, who must remain outside, and whether or not to lock the door in order to allow others to join or not (a public vs. a private workspace).
 Workspaces enable you to: